We cannot end poverty without ending oppression; join us on the journey to learn how

 For the many dedicated volunteers who are already involved in our anti-oppression work, this year we will also offer more advanced anti-oppression workshops on building capacity for difficult conversations, bystander intervention, and trauma-informed care.

-Our upcoming anti-oppression trainings for grassroots volunteers and staff are part of a series of actionable next steps coming out of our grassroots anti-oppression audit (read the summary report here).
+Our upcoming anti-oppression training for grassroots volunteers and staff is part of a series of actionable next steps coming out of our grassroots anti-oppression audit (read the summary report here).
 Additional steps in this process include support for group discussions around anti-oppression goals, formalized response protocols to oppressive incidents, and highlighting the links between the historical context of systems of oppression and public policy.

 – Friday, May 13 – 12:00PM to 1:30 PM ET – Register here

 – Wednesday, May 25 – 8:30 PM to 10:00 PM ET – Register here

 By registering for “Diversity and Inclusion 101: Implicit Bias, Microaggressions and Understanding of Systemic Racism and Oppression,” volunteers will have an opportunity to support Dr. Gunther’s research anonymously via participation in an optional survey before and after the workshop.